kentan-official/kentan/docs/docs/getting-started/quick-start.md

 ```

 !> We need to simplify the way how we arrange test data.
-Even in this case Kentan will help us to tidy up this unit test.
+Even in this case, Kentan will help us to tidy up this unit test.

 ## The First Sketch